E-Rinaudo/first_solo_projects/spaced_repetition_reminder/README.md

 For convenience, consider creating a terminal alias to run the script automatically each day.

 ### Code Example

+This code snippet from study_schedule.py demonstrates how the weekly schedule is defined.

 ```py
 # Import the StudyPopUp class from the module.